RoleWong/local_notifications_im/flutter_local_notifications/example/README.md

 # flutter_local_notifications_example

-Demonstrates how to use the flutter_local_notifications plugin.
+Demonstrates how to use the local_notifications_for_us plugin.

 ## Getting Started